1944 Svenska Cupen

-Svenska Cupen 1944 was the fourth season of the main Swedish football Cup.
-The competition was concluded on 1 October 1944 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-Malmö FF won 4-3 against IFK Norrköping (after extra time) before an attendance of 35,087 spectators.
+The 1944 Svenska Cupen was the fourth season of the main Swedish football Cup.
+The competition was concluded on 1 October 1944 with the final, held at Råsunda Stadium, Solna in Stockholms län.
+Malmö FF won 4–3 against IFK Norrköping (after extra time) before an attendance of 35,087 spectators.

 Preliminary round 1

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Preliminary round 2

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played on 16 July 1944.

 Quarter-finals

 The 4 matches in this round were played on 23 July 1944.

 Semi-finals

 The semi-finals in this round were played on 27 August 1944.

 Final

 The final was played on 1 October 1944 at the Råsunda Stadium.